 4. Hilton Lac-Leamy in Gatineau

 Executive Rooms at Hilton Lac-Leamy Hotel Gatineau-Ottawa feature one king or two queen beds on a private floor.
-Continental breakfast in the club lounge is served from 6.30 to 11 am and includes yoghurt, cheeses, fresh and canned fruit, bagels, pastries, cereals.
-Canapes are served from 5 to 7pm, which are a nice selection of evening snacks but you must pay for alcohol as they have an honour bar.
+Continental breakfast in the club lounge is served from 6.30 to 11 am and includes yogurt, cheeses, fresh and canned fruit, bagels, pastries, cereals.
+Canapes are served from 5 to 7 pm, which is a nice selection of evening snacks but you must pay for alcohol as they have an honor bar.

 This private club lounge is for guests 18 years of age and older only and also has concierge services, complimentary WiFi, Nespresso machine, coffee/tea maker.
 Club rooms are located on the hotel’s upper floors offering spectacular views either from the guest bedroom or private terrace.